facebookresearch/ParlAI/README.md

 ## Installing ParlAI

 ParlAI currently requires Python3 and [Pytorch](https://pytorch.org) 1.1 or
 newer.
-Dependencies of the core modules are listed in `requirement.txt`.
-Some models included (in `parlai/agents`) have additional requirements.
+Dependencies of the core modules are listed in [`requirements.txt`](https://github.com/facebookresearch/ParlAI/blob/master/requirements.txt).
+Some models included (in [`parlai/agents`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/agents)) have additional requirements.

 Run the following commands to clone the repository and install ParlAI: